Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Experiments

-{\bf Replay buffer capacity (Figure~\ref{fig:replay buffer capacity, Ant} and \ref{fig:replay buffer capacity, Humanoid}).} RAC can benefit from a smaller capacity but will be hurt when the capacity is excessively small.
+{\bf Smaller replay buffer capacity} .
+In this experiment we vary the replay buffer capacity in $\{5\times10^4, 10^5, 2\times10^5, 3\times10^5, 10^6\}$.
+The results in figure \ref{fig-ablation} show that RAC-SAC can benefit from a smaller capacity, but will be hurt when the capacity is excessively small.

-{\bf right side of $U_{1}$ ($a$) (Figure~\ref{fig:a, Ant} and~\ref{fig:a, Humanoid}).} $a$ is a key hyperparameter of RAC.
-Because $a$ controls the underestimation bias of RAC, which determines the lower bound of Q-functions.
-The learning process becomes stable with $a$ increasing.
-However, if $a$ is too large, it will reduce the learning opportunity of optimistic policies, thereby reducing the learning efficiency.

-{\bf right side of $U_{2}$ ($b$) (Figure~\ref{fig:b, Ant} and~\ref{fig:b, Humanoid}).} Exploration policies become more conservative with $b$ increasing, and the performance of RAC gradually declines.
-The increasing standard deviation means that more and more agents fall into local optimal policies.
-But if $b$ is too small, policies may over-explore the overestimated state, resulting in a decrease in learning efficiency.
+{\bf Optimistic exploration}.
+We vary RAC-SAC with $b\in\{0.2, 0.3, 0.4, 0.6, 0.8\}$ for exploration distribution $U_{2}[0, b]$.
+The results in figure \ref{fig-ablation} show that exploratory policies become more conservative with $b$ increasing, and the performance of RAC-SAC gradually declines.
+The increasing standard deviation means that more and more agents fall into suboptimal policies.
+But if $b$ is too small, the lack of exploratory diversity will cause performance degradation.

-{\bf The ensemble size (\ref{fig:Ensemble size, Ant} and \ref{fig:Ensemble size, Humanoid}) and the UTD ratio (Figure~\ref{fig:UTD, Ant}, \ref{fig:UTD, Humanoid}).} RAC appears to benefit greatly from The ensemble size and the UTD ratio.
-When the ensemble size and the UTD ratio are increased, we generally get a more stable average bias, a lower std of bias, and stronger performance.